buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 Why should we *not* do this?

 - Buildpacks could stomp on each other, each trying to declare different default process types.
 This might be confusing.
+  - This is somewhat helped by the new iteration, with the inner and outer `override` keys.
 - Changing the way things work now could surprise some people.
 - One more thing for buildpack authors to know and care about.

 # Alternatives
 [alternatives]: #alternatives

 - What other designs have been considered?
-Keep things as they are.
+  - Keep things as they are.
+  - Earlier iterations of this PR.
 - Why is this proposal the best?
 Easier for end users!
 It simplifies the build process (need to provide one fewer flag, don't need to rebuild if process types are not known ahead of time).
 - What is the impact of not doing this?
 A moderate amount of frustration.